phoutkham/rendering-1million-of-objects-without-lagging/README.md

 - SIMD (Single Instruction, Multiple Data): Processing multiple elements simultaneously can be much faster on modern CPUs.
 Uint16Arrays are ideal for SIMD operations because all elements are the same size and type.
 - Memory Access Patterns: Knowing the data type and fixed size helps the engine predict memory access patterns, leading to more efficient memory management.

-# Object data structure
+# Render algorithms

 ![objectDataStructure](png/objectDataStructure.png)

 This project utilizes Uint16Array data structures to store object data.
 Uint16Arrays offer efficient memory access patterns due to their fixed-size, single-byte elements.
 This characteristic significantly improves iteration performance compared to traditional JavaScript objects, especially when dealing with large datasets.

-# Rendering algorithms

-Render algorithms process all object data stored in the Uint16Array and convert it into a bitmap format for efficient manipulation.
+The Render algorithms would process all object data stored in the Uint16Array and convert it into a bitmap format for efficient manipulation.

 ![objectDataStructure](png/bitmap.png)